Skip to content

 The EULA intends to keep both parties informed and protected about their rights as they use a software product.
 The developers of the software are free to articulate the terms and conditions that govern user behavior.
 And users are educated about their rights, restrictions, and access to legal recourse.

-Hence, the purpose of the EULA is to clearly delineate what users can or cannot do while interacting with the software, thereby protecting intellectual property rights, preventing any software reverse engineering, and guarding against copyright infringement.
+Hence, the purpose of the EULA is to clearly outline what users can or cannot do while interacting with the software, thereby protecting intellectual property rights, preventing any software reverse engineering, and guarding against copyright infringement.

 Since it’s a legally-binding agreement, the EULA is presented at the time of installation and setup — giving users the option to opt out at the start if they do not agree with the conditions.